 - Waterproof outer layers – You should have a water resistant jacket and a pair of water resistant over pants.
 Some cruise lines provide a free complimentary parka, or wind and water resistant jacket

-- Lots of layers – thermal underwear, insulating layers, fleeces, thin tops and base layers
+- Lots of layers of thermal underwear, insulating layers, fleeces, thin tops and base layers, Hats and gloves

 - Binoculars and a good camera